BazingaFR/bazingafr.github.io/_posts/2015-10-23-Interpreting-Model-Output-In-R.md

 **Multiple R-squared, Adjusted R-squared**

 The R-squared statistic provides a measure of how well the model is fitting the actual data.
-It takes the form of a proportion of variance.
-The R2 is a measure of the linear relationship between our predictor variable (speed) and our response / target variable (dist).
+It takes the form of a proportion of variance. r-squared is a measure of the linear relationship between our predictor variable (speed) and our response / target variable (dist).
 It always lies between 0 and 1 (i.e.: a number near 0 represents a regression that does not explain the variance in the response variable well and a number close to 1 does explain the observed variance in the response variable).
 In our example, the r-squared we get is 0.6510794.
 Or roughly 65% of the variance found in the response variable (dist) can be explained by the predictor variable (speed).
 Step back and think: If you were able to choose any metric to predict distance required for a car to stop, would speed be one and would it be an important one that could help explain how distance would vary based on speed?
 I guess it’s easy to see that the answer would almost certainly be a yes.
 That why we get a relatively strong r-squared.
 Nevertheless, it’s hard to define what level of r-squared is appropriate to claim the model fits well.
 Essentially, it will vary with the application and the domain studied.

 A side note: In multiple regression settings, the r-squared will always increase as more variables are included in the model.
 That’s why the adjusted r-squared is the preferred measure as it adjusts for the number of variables considered.